 Classes and Schedules

-Cascadia Irish Music Week offers classes in the instruments listed at left.
+Cascadia Irish Music Week offers classes in the instruments listed below.
 Click on your instrument for an overview of the classes on offer, the instructors for each instrument and guidelines for selecting the right instructional level.

 The daily schedule for Cascadia Irish Music Week will consist of:

-The evening schedule will include sessions, concerts and dancing.
-We want everyone to get to play in sessions as much as possible, so we offer lots of session possbilities:
+We want everyone to get to play in sessions as much as possible, so we offer lots of session possibilities:

 OPEN SESSIONS: We'll have several spaces where spontaneous sessions can happen.